MRWolves/standards/documentation-guide.md

 }
 ```

-#### Use full sentences (AKA: This Isn't Really That Important, We Just Need a Style Standard)
+#### Capitalize and Use Periods (AKA: This Isn't Really That Important, We Just Need a Style Standard)

 Nothing's uglier than an API doc with inconsistent style.
-While there are multiple standards to choose from, and all of them are more-or-less equally fine, the easiest one to remember by far is, simply, "all text in the javadoc should be in complete sentences."
+While there are multiple standards to choose from, and all of them are more-or-less equally fine, the easiest one to remember by far is, simply, "all text in the javadoc should be be formatted as complete sentences."

-*Therefore*, all text in the javadoc should be in complete sentences.
+*Therefore*, all text in the javadoc should be formatted as complete sentences (i.e. be capitalized and use periods).
+This can seem a bit odd for param and return value descriptions, but it's simple and easy to remember.

 #### Remember to Link to Related Documentation (AKA: Don't Make Me Dig Through the Documentation)